 -

-- The Neon Cuckoo Bee female does not make its own nest.
+sp..
+Neon Cuckoo Bee female does not make its own nest.
 It lays egg in the

-nest of blue-banded bee.
+nest of Blue-banded bee.
 Female places an egg in a partially completed brood

 cell.
 After the blue-banded bee finishes provision and seals the brood cell,